sufiyan007/Docker/README.md

 Container = Object
 ```

+Containers are isolated environments where applications run.

 ---

-# DOCKERFILE
+## 📝 Dockerfile

-A file containing instructions to build image.
+A Dockerfile is a file containing instructions used to build a Docker image.

 Example: